labaneilers/imgsrv/Readme.md

 IMGSRV_TEMP=/mnt/temp
 ```

-Note: When running ImgSrv in production (i.e. in Kubernetes), it is recommended you put the temp directory on a fast mounted volume, such as a ramdisk.
+Note: When running ImgSrv in production (e.g. in Kubernetes), it is recommended you put the temp directory on a fast mounted volume, such as a ramdisk.

 ### Origin whitelist
 Setting an origin whitelist prevents use of ImgSrv to proxy images from origins that aren't yours.
 Use the environment variable ```IMGSRV_ORIGIN_WHITELIST``` to specify an origin whitelist: